 Portable Storage for Free

 Touch-Up BottleWhen there's only a little bit of latex paint left in the can and I want to save it for touch-ups, I put a half-dozen marbles in an empty water bottle and pour in the leftover paint.
 When I'm ready to do a touch-up, I shake the bottle and the marbles mix the paint.
 A roll of tape with a rag draped over it helps hold the bottle steady while I pour the paint into it.
-Just be sure to use a funnel or you'll have a mess on your hands. — Ron Hazelton
+Just be sure to use a funnel or you'll have a mess on your hands. — reader Ron Hazelton

-Protect Sprouting PlantsIf you cut a gallon jug (like a classic plastic milk jug) about two-thirds down the bottom, you can create an effective enclosure to protect planted seeds and new shoots from birds and rodents, which is faster and more effective than trying to use sprays and traps.
+Protect Sprouting PlantsIf you cut an empty gallon jug (like a classic plastic milk jug) about two-thirds down the bottom, you can create an effective enclosure to protect planted seeds and new shoots from birds and rodents, which is faster and more effective than trying to use sprays and traps.
 For busy gardens, get a marker and write the name of the plant on the jug so you know what's growing beneath without needing to check your seed packets: Remember to eventually take the jugs off as shoots develop to avoid mold.
 Check out more tips for larger backyard projects!

 Oil Bottle Hardware StorageHere’s a fun little project to keep your screws, nails, nuts and electrical whatsits handy and neatly organized.
 Click here for the full step-by-step plans for this nifty project.

-Pet Food ScoopI’ve read many hints that advise the reader to cut off the tops of gallon-size plastic jugs and use them for funnels.
-I’ve found that if you replace the cap after cutting the top off, you can use the top for a scoop for handling potting soil, fertilizer or pet food.
-The no-scratch plastic also makes the jug/scoop ideal for bailing water out of your boat. — Ray Dean For this scoop, we used an empty half-gallon milk jug and angled the cut so that the side opposite the handle is slightly longer, more like a scoop than a funnel.
+Pet Food ScoopI've read many hints that advise the reader to cut off the tops of gallon-size plastic jugs and use them for funnels.
+I've found that if you replace the cap after cutting the top off, you can use the top for a scoop for handling potting soil, fertilizer or pet food.
+The no-scratch plastic also makes the jug/scoop ideal for bailing water out of your boat. — reader Ray Dean For this scoop, we used an empty half-gallon milk jug and angled the cut so that the side opposite the handle is slightly longer, more like a scoop than a funnel.
 However, as Ray notes above, this scoop can also be used as a funnel by simply removing the milk jug cap.
 It helps to draw the cut line with a marker first, and then clean up any sharp or rough edges with the scissors after the initial cut.